tuist/tuist/docs/docs/index.md

 **Tuist is a toolchain designed to accelerate and enhance app development.** We integrate seamlessly with official tools and systems, meeting developers in familiar territory.
 By shouldering the burden of tool and system integration, we enable teams to channel their energy into feature development and improving the overall developer experience.
 In essence, Tuist serves as your virtual platform team.
 We're with you every step of the way - from the spark of an app idea to its user launch - tackling challenges as they arise.

-> [!NOTE] SUPPORTED PLATFORMS
-> **Tuist currently supports all Apple platforms**, but we're working on expanding it to Android, React Native, and Flutter.

-Tuist is comprised of **a [CLI](https://github.com/tuist/tuist)**, which is the main entry point for developers, and **a service** that the CLI integrates with to persist state and integrate with other publicly available services.
+Tuist is comprised of **a [CLI](https://github.com/tuist/tuist)**, which is the main entry point for developers, and a server that the CLI integrates with to persist state and integrate with other publicly available services.
 Note that the features that require with the server might require a subscription.

 ## Why would I use Tuist?